ilastik/ilastik.github.io/documentation/nn/nn.md

 ### 4. Export the Result

 If you like the results, proceed to export them in the [Data Export applet]({{site.baseurl}}/documentation/basics/export).
 If you don't, unload this model by pressing the red cross and try out another one.

+## _Neural Network Classification (remote)_

+When running remotely, the heavy lifting of neural network computations will happen on a remote machine, while you are loading the data and selecting the network on your local machine.

+### On the remote machine

+1. Make sure the tiktorch server and neural network framework you want to run are installed via mamba.
+   Installation instructions can be found [in the tiktorch github repository](https://github.com/ilastik/tiktorch#installation).
+2. Activate the tiktorch environment and start the server giving the `--addr 0.0.0.0` flag to make it accessible.
+3. Take note of the ip/hostname of the remote machine, and the port (what out for the `Starting server on 0.0.0.0:<port>` output).

+### On your local machine/laptop

+The steps are similar to the ones of the local workflow, except:

+0. Create Your Project with the _Neural Network Classification (remote)_ workflow.
+1. Connect to the server.
+   In the _Server Configuration_ applet, enter the address in the form `<ip/hostname>:<port>`, e.g. `myserver.mydomain.edu:5567` and give it a descriptive name.
+   Click on _Get Devices_ and select the device you want to run on (often you will have the choice between _cpu_ or _cuda_ devices, if the server has a gpu).
+   Click on _save_ to finish the configuration.
+2. From here on you can proceed to load the data and go through the rest of the workflow like in the local variant.